rdemboski/Class-Projects/README.md

 # Class-Assignments
-A place where I store all of my class projects.
+A place where I store class projects.